 - Ability to move subscribers to different lists

 If you want a subscriber management tool that costs the same as Aweber – that has much of the functionality of the big boys –right now this my second choice autoresponder provider after Aweber.

 KWFinder – This is a new tool on the block and one I am using for most of my keyword research these days.
 It uses it’s own algorithm to calculate an “SEO Score” which indicates how competitive a keyword is and it is a great tool to have in my arsenal.

-SEMRush – This tool is my go to tool for finding keywords that my competition is ranking for.
+SEMRush – This tool is my go-to tool for finding keywords that my competition is ranking for.
 If you think about it, it makes total sense.
-If you competition is targeting a keyword and doing well…you should know about it and try to grab you own slice of the pie.
+If your competition is targeting a keyword and doing well…you should know about it and try to grab your own slice of the pie.